scipy/scipy/doc/source/tutorial/interpolate.rst

 The output consists of two objects: a 3-tuple, :math:`\left(t,c,k\right)` , containing the spline representation and the parameter variable :math:`u.`

+The coeffients are a list of :math:`N` arrays, where each array corresponds to a dimension of the input data.
+Note that the knots, ``t`` correspond to the parametrization of the curve ``u``.

 The keyword argument, ``s`` , is used to specify the amount of smoothing to perform during the spline fit.
 The default value of :math:`s` is